mratsim/Arraymancer/Design_document.md

 ## TODO
-1. Array creation utilities (zeros, ones, zeros_like, random ...)
+1. Tests for array creation utilities (zeros, ones, zeros_like, random ...)
-2. Axis iterators
+2. Tests for axis iterators
 3. GPU support: Cuda and Magma first.
 OpenCL when AMD gets its act together.
 4. BLAS operation fusion: `transpose(A) * B` or `Ax + y` should be fused in one operation.
 5. Implement GEMM and GEMV for integers